Al Pastor, Carnitas, and Barbacoa Differences

 Al pastor is crisp-thin shavings of vertical spit-roasted pork, marinated with pineapple, guajillo chiles, and achiote, then served on tortillas.
 Pastor means "shepherd," the name given to Lebanese merchants who immigrated to Mexico City in the early 1900s, bringing the concept of shawarma with them.
 Get a recipe for spicy pork al pastor quesadillas here.

 Traditionally, barbacoa is beef cheek and head that's covered in leaves from the maguey plant, then slow cooked over a wood fire in a pit in the ground.
 In America today, it also refers to spicy, shredded, slow-braised beef that's been made tender, then pulled apart.
 Get a recipe for slow-cooker barbacoa beef tacos here.

-Carne asada is grilled, marinated pieces of beef (typically sirloin or rib) served inside burritos and tacos.
+Carne asada translates to grilled meat.
+It is essentially grilled, marinated pieces of beef (typically skirt or flank steak) served inside burritos and tacos.
 Get a recipe for carne asada tacos here.

-Carnitas is shoulder of pork that's been seasoned, braised until tender with lard and herbs (oregano, marjoram, bay leaves, garlic), pulled apart, and then oven-roasted until slightly crisp, then eaten alone or used as a filling for tacos, tamales, tortas, and burritos.
+Carnitas is shoulder of pork that's been seasoned, braised until tender with lard and herbs (oregano, marjoram, bay leaves, garlic), pulled apart, and then oven-roasted until slightly crisp.
+It's eaten alone or used as a filling for tacos, tamales, tortas, and burritos.
 Get a slow-cooker carnitas recipe here.

 Cochinita pibil is whole suckling pig or pork shoulder that's marinated in citrus with achiote, then wrapped in banana leaves and roasted.
 Historically, it's buried in a pit with a fire at the bottom.
 Get a recipe for cochinita pibil tacos here.